RESEARCH GRANTS IN THE ARTS: Program Description

 Artistic Excellence of the Project:

-Is the research plan clear and effective?
-This includes the conceptual framework, research design, sampling techniques and/or data sources, and the proposed analytical methods, in addition to the relationship of these elements to the proposed research questions.
+- Is the research plan clear and effective?
+This includes the conceptual framework, research design, description of any arts program or intervention being studied, sampling techniques and/or data sources, and the proposed analytical methods, in addition to the relationship of these elements to the proposed research questions.
 This also includes the appropriateness of the research questions to the Research Grants in the Arts program.

 Artistic Merit of the Project: